Boston Scientific (BSX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 Although Boston Scientific has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 4.4%, lower than the typical cost of capital (how much it costs to raise money) for healthcare companies.
+Its five-year average ROIC was 5.6%, somewhat low compared to the best healthcare companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Boston Scientific’s ROIC averaged 4.3 percentage point increases over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, Boston Scientific’s ROIC averaged 3 percentage point increases each year. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-12. Key Takeaways from Boston Scientific’s Q1 Results
+12. Key Takeaways from Boston Scientific’s Q3 Results

 We enjoyed seeing Boston Scientific beat analysts’ organic revenue expectations this quarter.
 We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 4.8% to $99.50 immediately after reporting.
+Overall, we think this was a solid quarter with some key areas of upside.
+The market seemed to be hoping for more, and the stock traded down 1.4% to $98.47 immediately after reporting.

 13. Is Now The Time To Buy Boston Scientific?